If you are looking to lose weight fast and safely, you’ve come to the right place.

 100. See How Much Money You Can Save – Money is motivating.
 Calculate how much your restaurant and alcohol indulgences are costing you per month and find out just how much you’ll save by cooking at home and drinking less alcohol.
 Maybe you can use the money you’ll save on restaurant meals and alcohol to plan vacation where you can show off your strong, lean physique.

 101. Subscribe to the BuiltLean Newsletter – If you’ve enjoyed this article so far, you may be glad to learn we publish new articles and videos every week.
-Be sure to subscribe to our newsletter where we send out updates every week to help you stay motivated and unleash your inner athlete.
+Be sure to subscribe to our newsletter where we send out updates to help you stay motivated and unleash your inner athlete.
 BuiltLean is your trusted resource for effective methods to lose fat, get strong, and improve your health.

 We hope this article can be a useful resource for you and that you’ve found some great tips to help you in your weight loss journey.